|Image||RC Helicopter Model||Skill Level||Purchase|

 Brand/Model – Radio controlled helicopters can come in a range of sizes from: nano (smallest), micro, miniature, and other various sizes with indoor and outdoor capabilities.
 It’s a good idea in the reviews to check out the size specifications to fit your preference.

 Flight Performance – Some RC helicopters may just operate on a 4-channel radio control for basic indoor/outdoor with a 3-axis gyro for great hover stability.
 If you are a beginner, it will be a good idea to review these types of features for a “ready to fly” model.
 Moving into a 6-channel radio controlled helicopter will usually indicate models that are built for 3D performance with quicker speed and aerobatic capabilities for moving into the intermediate/advanced level.
-There are also quadcopters being engineered with advanced maneuver capabilities like radio controlled helicopters!
+There are also some of the best quadcopters being engineered with advanced maneuver capabilities like radio controlled helicopters!

 Durability – Whether you are a beginner or an intermediate/advanced pilot, the RC helicopter may eventually endure hard impacts.
 Therefore, make sure if you plan to use the helicopter outdoors that is made with quality hard plastic and replaceable components.
 On the other hand, if the helicopter is just being used indoors, you may not have to buy something specifically built for hard impacts.
 Evaluating durability will also help you decide if need something strictly for indoor, indoor and outdoor, or just a model built for flying only outdoors.